These 7 simple tests can protect your heart ♥️

 Nuts give us a bunch of yum and crunch as well as unsaturated fats, and a host of nutrients and phytonutrients.
 Learn more about the health benefits of nuts in What’s the Best Nut.

-4. Triglycerides: This fat is not a type of cholesterol, but your doctor gets your triglyceride levels along with your cholesterol blood test.
+This fat is not a type of cholesterol, but your provider gets your triglyceride levels along with your cholesterol blood test.

 In general, your fasting triglycerides should fall below 150 mg/dl.